-However, if your school is dependent on a reliable connection for your learning platform to function it’s an altogether more serious issue.
+However, if your school is dependent on a reliable connection for your e-learning platform to function it’s an altogether more serious issue.

 For many international schools there are factors beyond their control which mean that lack of Internet access is a part of everyday life.